N500m fraud suit: Court to hear Diezani’s application October 30 - Premium Times Nigeria

 On Wednesday’s proceedings, EFCC’s lawyer, Rotimi Oyedepo, informed the court that he had now been served with the application.

-The court earlier took arguments from parties on the propriety or otherwise of admitting a document containing electronic mail communication between Mrs. Allison-Madueke and a bank managing director.
+The court earlier took arguments from parties on the propriety or otherwise of admitting a document containing electronic mail communication between Mrs. Alison-Madueke and a bank managing director.

 Mr. Oyedepo sought to tender the document (mail) during examination of the second prosecution witness, Usman Zakari.